justinthelaw/cs50x/cs50x/week-05/README.md

 # Problem #1

 The Makefile will generate all the correct binaries and links for you using gcc.
-After running `make speller`, you can run `./speller <dictionary> <text file>` where dictionary is either `small` or `large` and text file is the file of text you would like to run a spell check on.
+After running `rm -rf dictionary.o speller speller.o && make speller`, you can run `./speller <dictionary> <text file>` where dictionary is either `small` or `large` and text file is the file of text you would like to run a spell check on.